“Do I Have to Report a Car Accident in North Carolina?”

 - Conditions at the time of the accident

-- All people and vehicles involved in the crash
+- All people, vehicles, and parties involved in the crash

-It is important to note that sometimes it is impossible for law enforcement to come to an accident because of bad weather or other circumstances.
-If law enforcement is not available and cannot file an accident report (for whatever reason), you may need to file an accident report yourself.
+Even though it is a requirement to call the police after an accident, in some circumstances the authorities may not be able to come.
+Unforeseen circumstances such as bad weather may prevent law enforcement from coming to the scene.
+Recently, the 2021 gas shortage prevented officers from getting out to accidents.
+If law enforcement is not available, you may need to file an accident report yourself.
 In these cases, an experienced North Carolina car accident lawyer can help you file a report to the proper authorities.

 If you have to file an accident report yourself, be sure to include: